 In sum, as long as a client meets age criteria, clients can easily return and continue using the PDI.
-While ease of access is a primary feature of the drop-in center model, the absence of formal and structured programming, or systematic data collection made it unclear what meaningful outcomes could confidently be attributed to ND programming.
+While ease of access is a primary feature of the drop-in center model, the absence of formal and structured programming, or systematic data collection meant it was not possible to accurately document goals and objectives.